IppClub/Dora-SSR/README.md

 Dora SSR uses the [MIT License](LICENSE).

-### Notice
+> [!NOTE]

-Please note that Dora SSR integrates the Spine Runtime library, which is a **commercial software**.
+> Please note that Dora SSR integrates the Spine Runtime library, which is a **commercial software**.
 The use of Spine Runtime in your projects requires a valid commercial license from Esoteric Software.
-For more details on obtaining the license, please visit the [official Spine website](http://esotericsoftware.com/).
+For more details on obtaining the license, please visit the [official Spine website](http://esotericsoftware.com/).<br>

-Make sure to comply with all licensing requirements when using Spine Runtime in your projects.

-Alternatively, you can use the integrated open-source DragonBones system as an animation system replacement.
+> Make sure to comply with all licensing requirements when using Spine Runtime in your projects.
+Alternatively, you can use the integrated open-source **DragonBones** system as an animation system replacement.
 If you only need to create simpler animations, you may also explore the Model animation module provided by Dora SSR to see if it meets your needs.